Skip to main content

 Czech Republic (Southern Bohemia)

 The primary source of the world's Moldavite.
-Forest-green tektites with distinctive sculpted surfaces.
-The Chlum nad Malsi and Besednice localities are famous for producing the finest specimens.
-Mining is becoming increasingly difficult as deposits diminish.
+Forest-green tektites with sculpted surfaces.
+The Chlum nad Malsi and Besednice localities are known for producing the finest specimens.
+Mining keeps getting harder as deposits shrink.

 Czech Republic (Moravia)

-The secondary strewn field, producing slightly different morphologies.
-Moravian specimens tend to be more elongated with smoother surfaces, and are generally lighter in color than Bohemian pieces.
+The secondary strewn field, producing somewhat different shapes.
+Moravian specimens tend to be more elongated with smoother surfaces and are generally lighter in color than Bohemian pieces.

 Germany and Austria (rare)

-Small numbers of Moldavite specimens have been found near the Ries crater itself and in parts of Austria.
-These are rarer and smaller than Czech specimens, making them valuable to collectors.
+Small numbers of Moldavite specimens have turned up near the Ries crater itself and in parts of Austria.
+These are rarer and smaller than Czech specimens, which makes them interesting to collectors.

 Physical Properties